mrisc32/mc1/README.md

 Examples of things that a video control program can accomplish are:
 * Control things like the vertical and horizontal resolution and the color mode on a per-line basis.
-* Control the color palette (in palette color modes) on a per-line basis.
+* Control the color palette on a per-line basis.
 * Vertical and horizontal mirroring.
 * Vertical repeating of patterns.